iLoveCmajor/social_chat_bot/README.md

    I'll send you a list of other participants when the week starts.
    ```

-3. **Monday 12:00 PM**: Bot sends participant list to all opted-in users
+3. **Monday 12:00 PM**: Bot sends the matching dashboard to all opted-in users
    ```
-   🎊 Your Social Matches for Week 2025-W46!
-   Here's everyone who wants to hang out this week:
+   🎯 Matching Phase (2025-W46)
+   Tap ❤️ to like someone.
+Mutual likes appear under "Your matches" with 🟢/🔴 showing availability.
+   👥 Opted-in participants:
-   1. @alice
+   1. @alice — ♡ Not liked
-   2. @bob
+   2. @bob — ❤️ Liked

-   3. @charlie
-   👥 Total: 3 people
+   💌 Your matches:
+   1. 🟢 You ❤️ 🔴 @bob
    ```

 ## Database

 The bot uses SQLite to store:
 - User information (user_id, username, first_name, chat_id)
-- Weekly participation records (who opted in/out each week)
+- Weekly participation records (who opted in/out each week and their busy status)
+- Weekly likes (who liked whom) to determine mutual matches

 Database file: `bot_data.db` (created automatically on first run)